 All files and folders you delete are saved for a certain amount of time, so you are able to restore them if required.
 If you would like to permanently delete a file or folder, go to the webclient of SWITCHdrive.
 Click on the "Deleted files" in the lower left corner.
 Select the file or folder you would like to permanently remove and click on the trash bin icon.
 Please note: permanently deleted files or folder cannot be restored, so be very cautious when you decide to permanently delete a file or folder.

 This might come in handy if you have folders with a lot of (large) files, such as "Movies" or "Backup".
 You might not want to sync these files to every computer you have.
 To prevent SWITCHdrive from doing this, go to your SWITCHdrive settings (right-click on the SWICHdrive symbol ) and select "Settings" from the pop up menu.

-In the main-tab on the left you can uncheck the folders that should not be synced to your computer.
+In the main-tab "Account" you can uncheck those folders that should not be synced to your computer.
 The files are NOT deleted, they are just not synchronized to your computer.